sonucps/opencv-aruco-pose-estimation/README.md

 (4×4, 5×5, 6×6, 7×7, ArUco Original, AprilTags) and estimating their **3D pose**
 using a live camera feed.

+ 🎯 Motivation

+Many existing ArUco projects rely on deprecated OpenCV APIs that no longer work.
+This repository provides a clean, modern, and future-proof reference using the latest OpenCV ArUco interface.

 This repository uses the **latest OpenCV ArUco API (OpenCV ≥ 4.7)** and avoids deprecated functions.